 This is a comparison of the average hourly rate of pay for men compared to the average hourly rate of women.
-As at this snapshot date, the figure is 10.3% (+1.8%).
-This means that the average hourly rate for men is 10.3% higher than the average hourly rate for women.
-Our Head Chefs, CEO and four of six Hotel Managers are male, along with most chefs, however of the 12 members of our Executive Team (which includes Hotel and other Head Office managers) seven of the 12 members are female.
+This snapshot date, the figure is 11.4% (+1.1%).
+This means that the average hourly rate for men is 11.4% higher than the average hourly rate for women.
+Our Head Chefs, CEO and three of five Hotel Managers are male, along with most chefs, however of the 11 members of our Exec Team (which includes Hotel and other Head Office managers) seven are female.
 We generally see more women in lower skilled, part time roles with a need to fit working hours around childcare/caring responsibilities.
-Men starting in roles on the same hourly rate tend to be able to undertake a variety of working hours and have more opportunity for progression that fits with their work/life balance.
+Men starting in roles on the same hourly rate tend to be able to undertake a variety of working hours and have more opportunity for progression.